Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Meta-Analysis with an (Optimal) Transformed Surrogate

 \subsection{Parameters and Estimands}

-For every $g$, the parameters of interest are features of the distribution of $(\alpha^g, \beta)'$.
+For every $g$, the parameters of interest are features of the distribution of $(\alpha^g, \beta)$.
 Since this distribution is indexed by $g$, the parameters are themselves also indexed by $g$ and the question arises which parameter is most relevant.
-We divide the set of parameters into three classes according to the nature of $g$: First, $g$ may be selected a priori (e.g., derived based on subject matter knowledge or estimated using external data).
+We divide the set of parameters into three classes according to the nature of $g$: First, $g$ may be selected a priori (e.g., estimated with external data).
 We discuss this as a starting point for the more difficult data-adaptive parameters.
-Second, one may be interested in the surrogacy when using the unknown surrogate index $g_0$.
-We will not target this parameter because (i) inference about parameters indexed by $g_0$ is only possible under strong restrictions on the rate at which the \textit{estimated surrogate index}, denoted by $g_N$, converges to $g_0$ and (ii) the practical relevance of this parameter is questionable since $g_0$ will remain unknown (even if $g_N$ converges sufficiently fast to $g_0$).
-Third, one may be interested in the surrogacy when using an estimated $g_N$.
-We prefer this parameter over the previous one because (i) inference is possible under weaker conditions and (ii) $g_N$ is estimated from the data and, hence, known.
+Second, one may be interested in the trial-level surrogacy of the unknown surrogate index $g_0$.
+We will not target such parameters because (i) inference about parameters indexed by $g_0$ is only possible under strong conditions on the rate at which the \textit{estimated surrogate index}, denoted by $g_N$, converges to $g_0$ and (ii) the practical relevance of this parameter is questionable since $g_0$ will remain unknown.
+Third, one may be interested in the trial-level surrogacy of the estimated surrogate index $g_N$.
+We prefer this parameter over the previous one because (i) inference is possible under weaker conditions and (ii) $g_N$ is estimated from the data and $g_N(X, S)$ is thus usable as a surrogate endpoint.